 Well, it just so happens that several studies were recently done on the subject, on which I will heavily rely for this post.
 But first a few things that made getting ahead harder for blacks before the Civil Rights Movement.
 Continue reading

-Tagged African American Education, African American Home Ownership, African Americans, Black Banking, Poverty, Racial Wealth disparity, Racism, Wealth Gap
+Tagged African American Education, African American Home Ownership, African Americans, Black Banking, Migrate, Poverty, Racial Wealth disparity, Racism, Wealth Gap

 Okay, it’s the end of November and that means that Sinterklaas (Saint Nicholas) is arriving in the Netherlands, with his helpers, who have traditionally been all called Zwarte Piet (Black Pete).
 The Zwarte Pieten are traditionally white people with blackface.
 People of color in the Netherlands have gradually become vocal about not liking that and the Dutch reaction is incredibly embarrassing to me.
 Continue reading